 We covered all the great things to do in Porto in this guide, but not everyone has unlimited time in Portugal’s second-largest city.

-Whether it’s a cheeky weekend in Porto or a snappy Porto city break, this 2 day Porto itinerary ensures you see the best of Porto even if you only have 48 hrs.
+Whether it’s a cheeky weekend in Porto or a snappy Porto city break, this 2 day Porto itinerary ensures you see the best of one of Portugal’s most beautiful cities, even if you only have 48 hrs.

 2 Days in Porto Itinerary